 Magic Quadrant for Contact Center Infrastructure

-Gartner defines contact center infrastructure as the products (equipment, software and services) needed to operate call centers for telephony support and contact centers for multimedia support.
+Gartner defines contact center infrastructure (CCI) as the products (equipment, software and services) needed to operate call centers for telephony support and contact centers for multichannel support.
 This type of infrastructure is used by customer and employee service and support centers, inbound and outbound telemarketing services, help desk services, government-operated support centers, and other types of structured communications operations.

 Contact centers require a wide range of functions, architectures, features and services to be effective.
 Three major architectural approaches that are common in the market are integrated "best-of-breed" components, all-in-one bundled suites and service-based solutions.
-They are offered in the form of time division multiplexing circuit-switched solutions, Internet Protocol (IP)-based solutions (including Session Initiation Protocol-based solutions) and hybrids of the two.

 - Telephony infrastructure

 - Multimedia contact routing and prioritization engines with real-time and historical reporting

 - IVR and voice portals for self-service applications, including speech-enabled self-service